twojstaryzdomu/rsync/rsync.1.md

     will be updated if the sizes are different.)

-    Note that this does not affect the copying of dirs, symlinks, or other special files.
+    Note that this does not affect the copying of dirs, symlinks, or other special files unless the `--update-links` option is enabled.
 Also, a difference of file format between the sender and receiver is always considered to be important enough for an update, no matter what date is on the objects.
 In other words, if the source has a directory where the destination has a file, the transfer would occur regardless of the timestamps.

     This option is a transfer rule, not an exclude, so it doesn't affect the data that goes into the file-lists, and thus it doesn't affect deletions.
     It just limits the files that the receiver requests to be transferred.

+0.  `--update-links`

+    This option controls rsync behaviour when a symbolic link on the source encounters a destination file in the way of the symlink during transfer.
+    The setting forces rsync to skip any files which exist on the destination and have a modified time that is newer than the symbolic link on the source.
+A file in the way of the symlink can be a regular file, a symlink, a named pipe, or a device that exists on the destination.
+Such a file with an identical or less recent modification time than the source symlink will be deleted and a symlink pointing to the same item (the referent) as the source symlink on the destination created in its place.
+A destination symlink with an identical modification time as the source symlink will only be replaced if the referent is different.
+By default, any directory in the way of the source symlink is exempted from removal by a symlink, regardless of its modification time.
+To extend the behaviour of this option to directories, see the `--allow-link-update-dir` option below.

+    This option may be specified independently of the `--update` (`-u`) option mentioned above, which acts on regular source files only.

+0.  `--allow-link-update-dir`

+    Enabling this option allows rsync to replace a less recent directory on the destination with a more recent symbolic link from the source.
+This option extends the `--update-links` option, which by default preserves any existing directory on the destination from being replaced by a more recent symbolic link.
+The modification time of the symbolic link on the source needs to be more recent than the modification time of the directory existing on the destination for this option to take effect.
+An exisitng directory with a more recent modification time on the destination than the symlink on the source will not be removed and replaced by the symlink.
+A destination directory with an identical modification time as the source symbolic link will be removed and a symlink will be recreated with same referent as the source symlink.

+    This option requires the `--update-links` option to be enabled.

 0.  `--inplace`